Supply Chain Industrial Maintenance Technician

 - General maintenance repairs of office and building

-- Identify safety issues with machines; document issues; develop an action plan to resolve concerns; follow up to ensure problems are resolved
+- Identify safety issues with machines; document issues; develop action plan to resolve concern; follow-up to ensure problems are resolved

-- Monitor machines to ensure all levels are within EPA, OSHA, and other government guidelines; develop an action plan to resolve issues if not; follow up to ensure problems are resolved
+- Monitor machines to ensure all levels are within EPA, OSHA, and other government guidelines; develop action plan to resolve issue if not; follow-up to ensure problems are resolved

 - Assist in the control and scheduling of projects

 - Monitor inventory and order parts as necessary